A History of Bible Training Institutions in Austria, Part II, from Ampflwang until the closing of Wallsee in 1999

 5 minutes walking distance and Ampflwang was known as the largest riding town in Europe with over 600 riding horses and miles of

 forest trails.
-The lovely mountain and lake section of Austria made famous by The Sound of Music, is only a half mile drive from
+The lovely mountain and lake section of Austria made famous by The Sound of Music, is only a half hour drive from

 Ampflwang.
 If the Bible Institute purchased the Demuth property in Ampflwang, I would be in a good position to acquire the former